notkevin12/site/networking.md

 - Source and destination port fields are 16 bits (range [0, 65535], but ports [0, 1023] are reserved)
 - UDP sockets are a 2-tuple of `(dest IP, dest port)`, whereas TCP sockets are a 4-tuple of `(source IP, source port, dest IP, dest port)`

-__UDP__ only adds source and destination port fields and checksum to IP-layer datagrams
+__UDP (User Datagram Protocol)__ only adds source and destination port fields and checksum to IP-layer datagrams

 `| Source Port | Dest Port | Length | Checksum | Payload |`